Fire Damaged House for Sale in Delaware: What Sellers Need to Know

 | Best For | Speed, certainty | Max proceeds (if timeline allows) |

-Cash purchases account for 70–80% of fire-damaged property transactions in Delaware.
-FHA 203(k) rehabilitation loans allow owner-occupants to finance purchase plus renovation.
-Hard money lenders provide 12–18 month bridge financing at 65–75% LTV.
-Conventional mortgages rarely apply to fire-damaged properties because most lenders require habitable condition at closing.
+Cash purchases account for 70 to 80% of fire damaged property transactions in Delaware.
+FHA 203(k) rehabilitation loans allow owner occupants to finance purchase plus renovation.
+Hard money lenders provide 12 to 18 month bridge financing at 65 to 75% LTV.
+Conventional mortgages rarely apply to fire damaged properties because most lenders require habitable condition at closing.

 For sellers, the practical implication is clear: cash buyers close fastest and with the fewest contingencies.
 If speed and certainty matter more than maximizing price, a cash sale is the optimal path.
 If you can absorb the timeline and financial risk of a full restoration, listing on the MLS after rebuild may yield higher proceeds.

-Cash sales close in 45–90 days statewide.
+Cash sales close in 45 to 90 days statewide.
 The fastest closings happen in Wilmington, Dover, Newark where investor demand is highest.
-FHA 203(k) sales take 45–60 days.
+FHA 203(k) sales take 45 to 60 days.

 Do I have to disclose fire damage when selling in Delaware?

-Rebuilding takes 10–18 months and costs 25–55% of home value.
-Selling as-is closes in 45–90 days with zero upfront cost.
+Rebuilding takes 10 to 18 months and costs 25 to 55% of home value.
+Selling as is closes in 45 to 90 days with zero upfront cost.
 The right answer depends on your timeline, mortgage balance, and risk tolerance.
-Call (866) 934-1703 for a free analysis.
+Call (866) 934 1703 for a free analysis.

 Does insurance cover fire damage when selling in Delaware?